cequel/cequel/CONTRIBUTING.md

 [Homebrew-cask](https://github.com/phinze/homebrew-cask) if you're on OS X.

-Cequel's Vagrantfile can generate a virtual machine for any Cassandra version that Cequel supports (i.e., 1.2.x and 2.0.x).
+Cequel's Vagrantfile can generate a virtual machine for any Cassandra version that Cequel supports (i.e., 2.1.x & 2.2.x).
 You can run multiple VMs at the same time; the first machine you boot will expose its Cassandra instance on port `9042`, which is the default port that Cequel will look for.

 Cequel is tested against a large range of Ruby, Rails, and Cassandra versions;
 for most patches, you can just run the tests using the latest version of all of them.
-If you're messing with the `Cequel::Schema` or `Cequel::Type` modules, you'll want to test at least against an early 1.2 release (1.2.4 is good), a later 1.2 release (1.2.13), and the latest 2.0 release.
+If you're messing with the `Cequel::Schema` or `Cequel::Type` modules, you'll want to test at least against an early 2.1 release, a later 2.1 release (2.1.13), and the latest 2.2 release.

 ## And finally